ICC announces equal prize money for men's and women's events

 "From here on in, winning the ICC Women's Cricket World Cup will carry the same prize money as winning the ICC Men's Cricket World Cup and the same for Twenty20 World Cups and Under-19s too."

-Australia won the women's Twenty20 World Cup earlier this year and took home $1 million in prize money while runners-up South Africa received $500,000.
+Australia won the women's Twenty20 World Cup earlier this year and took home US$1 million in prize money while runners-up South Africa received $500,000.

-In contrast, the England men's team received $1.6 million after winning the T20 World Cup in November last year while losing finalists Pakistan got $800,000.
+In contrast, the England men's team received US$1.6 million after winning the T20 World Cup in November last year while losing finalists Pakistan got US$800,000.